emrealper/loyalty-management/README.md

   "point": 100
 }
 ```
-Expected response if the account balance is not enough:
+Expected response if the account `balance is not enough`:

 ```
 "Existing balance is not enough to redeem the point"
 ```

-Expected response if the account is inactive:
+Expected response if the account is `INACTIVE`:

 ```
 "Points cannot be redeemed from inactive account"